Classes

 In partnership with Branford Parks and Rec

-Location: Joe Trapasso Community House (Montowese Room, 2nd Floor), 46 Church Street, Branford, CT 06405
+Location: Joe Trapasso Community House (Bonus Room, 1st Floor), 46 Church Street, Branford, CT 06405

 Instructor: Mary Lou Lauricella

-For those who have taken Adult Improv before, or feel they are ready for an advanced level, enjoy a weekly improvisation class with instructor, Marylou Lauricella involving engaging exercises and scenes that improves your spontaneity, listening skills, and ability to be more present through the art of improvisation.
+Ideal for those that have taken a Beginner Improvisation class, or already have prior experience with improvisation.
+Enjoy a weekly improvisation class this Winter with instructor Marylou Lauricella involving engaging exercises and scenes that improve your spontaneity, listening skills, and ability to be more present through the art of improvisation.

 Acting for Adults (Age: High School-Adult)